Jbird1996/kubernetes-app-jenkins-docker-ansible/README.md

 The CMD command shows that when a container is started based on the image.
 That's what we want to execute.

+The EXPOSE command is an instruction to let Docker know that when this container is started, we want to expose a certain port to our local system.